By the end of the decade, everyone on Earth will be connected.

 “Everyone needs more battery life for their mobile devices, but most battery savers shut down the wrong apps,” said Jude McColgan, Avast’s President of Mobile.
 “Avast Battery Saver learns which apps are most important to the user, and shuts down only those that are less used.”

 Avast Battery Saver significantly improves battery life, saving up to 20% on one charge — and it’s free from the Google Play Store.

-- Smart profiles activate automatically based on time, location, and battery level.
+- Smart profiles activate automatically based on time, location, user-designated Wi-Fi networks and battery level.

 - App consumption detects and permanently stops apps that drain too much battery life.

 - Precise estimate of remaining battery life based on actual phone usage and historical data.
 Battery level is displayed in a percentage and time remaining in status bar notification.